Team-WeebCity/Weeb_Tek_Tips/README.md

  * A basic application where a user (Customer) can create a service ticket that is then "filtered" through a Server (hub) where a service worker can see a ticket and troubleshoot problems that user is having specifically.

+## Feature Tasks
+* Get a working payload with customer info for service worker

 ### How Do I install it?

 * Npm install